 You probably know by know that we are against the majority

 of these vaccines.
 Our lay opinion, based upon reading the

 opinions of experts that we trust and respect is that over

 vaccination is one of the causes of suppressed immune

 systems in our dogs causing serious potential health

-In an article a veterinarian who has spent years addressing
+In an article, a veterinarian who has spent years addressing this speaks out.

 Here’s the article: